Video Product Marketing: A Practical Playbook

 A practical way to choose your first three

-If I were building from scratch, I’d usually prioritize in this order:
+If I were building from scratch, I would usually prioritize in this order.

 First, a core demo for the product page and sales use.